How to Get Into the U.S. Naval Academy: Acceptance Rate & Strategies

 Fitting for a college full of disciplined midshipmen, you won’t find a school with a more uniform outcome for graduates—fortunately, the results for degree-earners are all equally positive.
 The Naval Academy grads assume the title of Second Lieutenant upon exiting the Naval Academy and earn an average starting salary of over $75,000; the job placement rate is an unmatched 100%.
 Not bad for a school that doesn’t charge a dime for tuition or room and board.

-Of course, it goes without saying that since the US Naval Academy acceptance rate is only 8%, applicants need to also have a proper mix or “target” and “safety” schools on their college list.
+Of course, it goes without saying that since the US Naval Academy acceptance rate is only 11%, applicants need to also have a proper mix of “target” and “safety” schools on their college list.
 More on creating a balanced college list can be found here.